 Hiking from Rollins State Park, Warner, NH

 For those looking for a short hike but amazing views, this one is for you!
-The access road will take you a good portion of the way up the mountain and to a nice picnic area with beautiful views.
+The access road in Warner will take you a good portion of the way up the mountain and to a nice picnic area with beautiful views.
 From here, you can pick up The Rollins Trail head for a ½ mile hike to the top.
 Be careful to take the same trail back to your car, the others will take you a few towns over to Wilmot!
 Click here to visit the Rollins State Park webpage.

 The Lincoln Trail